Australia has so many incredible national parks but Freycinet, Tasmania, is definitely one of it’s best!

 With 2,110m of elevation gain throughout the hike, you will witness incredible views from great heights and the beautiful secluded beaches of Tasmania’s east coast.

 Stop overnight at Hazards Beach, Cooks Corner, and Wineglass Bay campsites which are free to visit and no reservations are required.
 You will find simple composting toilets to accompany the serenity of the locations.

-NOTE: It’s best to walk the circuit in an anticlockwise direction to help the park manage the spread of root rot, a disease which kills the beautiful trees of this national park.
+NOTE: It’s best to walk the circuit in an anticlockwise direction to help the park manage the spread of root rot, a disease that kills the beautiful trees of this national park.

 If you’ve never done a multi-day hike before, this is a great one to start with and I highly recommend you join a small guided group.
 With a maximum of 10 people, you will be totally looked after and all your food, drink and accommodation in lodges will be arranged for you.

 PARKING: Wineglass Bay car park.
 4km past the visitor center.